 Recommended visit: Depends on how many drinks you want 😉

-As searing heat of the day gives way to night, the city really comes to life, and what better way to welcome the relief than a cocktail and to enjoy a Seville sunset.
+As the searing heat of the day gives way to night, the city really comes to life, and what better way to welcome the relief than a cocktail and to enjoy a Seville sunset.

-Just by Tirana bridge is a great little spot which has been given over to pedestrians.
+Just by Tirana bridge is a great little spot that has been given over to pedestrians.
 Away from the traffic, it is a great spot to watch the sun drop behind the horizon over the Guadalquivir River.